How to get a dog to stop jumping. Try 10 tips for good behavior

 Explain the reasons behind your techniques

-It can be frustrating for people who don’t understand why you’re using specific commands or techniques with your dog — significantly if they weren’t raised around dogs or haven’t been trained in animal behavior.
+It can be frustrating for people who don’t understand why you’re using specific commands or techniques with your dog, especially if they haven’t been raised around dogs or haven’t received training in animal behavior.

 Take the time to explain why you handle things the way you do; not only will this help others understand better, but it will also help them remember what to do when your pup starts jumping.